winterednalynn/PracticeGit/README.md

 One more time

 What do you want to program when you graduate?
 > What do you want to program?
-Replace this and save
+C# and Python.
+I do want to see the hype on GO.

 Then
 ```